taylorleprechaun/CFBPollNew/README.md

 * ATS: 341 - 383 (47.1%)
 * O/U: 372 - 352 (51.4%)

-### TODO List (Updated 12/5/2023)
+### TODO List (Updated 9/11/2025)

-1. Tweak/improve/adjust prediction algorithm to a point where I'm happy with it.
-I found a [site](https://www.thepredictiontracker.com/ncaaresults.php) posted on r/CFB with the results of a bunch of predictive algorithms so I'll definitely use this as some benchmarks when updating my algorithm.
-As of writing this my outright picks are on the low end, my ATS picks are middle of the pack, and my RMSE is really really bad lol.
+1. Finish data source conversion.
+I am partially through changing my data source from Excel files exported from sports-reference to using a database to hold the data and query it for everything.
+As of writing this, I can upload data from those Excel files into the DB and wrote a tool which will do that automatically from all my old data.
+Next steps are roughly: upload the rest of the data, extensive validation to make sure the imported data is correct, build code/procs to pull the data, use that code to run the poll, run previous polls with the new data source to validate the rating output is the same.

+2. Improve early season ratings (recruiting info, returning production stats, etc.).

+3. Improve prediction algorithm.
+The goal of this is: Winner >70%, ATS >50%, OU >50%, and minimizing the RMSE of my score predictions.
+No idea how realistic these numbers are.
+I have [this site](https://www.thepredictiontracker.com/ncaaresults.php) bookmarked that someone mentioned to me on r/CFB with the results of a bunch of predictive algorithms that I will use to benchmark my performance.

+4. Improve the console app for running the poll to make it a little friendlier to use.
+I may also skip this and go directly to #5.

+5. Build a basic UI for the poll.
+The UI would give me all the functionality from my current console app plus more.
+Depending on how this goes I may look into getting a real website to host this instead of just using GitHub out of convenience.

-2. More print-outs: conference average rating, conference top to bottom rating+ranking, conference ranking, division ranking, etc.
+6. Add more data print-outs: conference average rating, conference top to bottom rating+ranking, conference ranking, division ranking, etc.

-3. Add a UI.
-This is currently a command line project.
-I want to add a UI with dropdowns for the season and sections for outputs and stuff.

-4. Add improvements for early season ratings (recruiting info, returning production stats, etc. (not sure where to get this data though))

-5. ????
+7. ????

 ### Misc.